nordcloud/eslint-config-pat/README.md

 };
 ```

-The `"@nordcloud/eslint-config-pat` ruleset is intended to be used with the Prettier code formatter.
-For general
-instructions on setting that up, please refer to the [Prettier docs](https://prettier.io/docs/en/index.html).

 ### 3. Add any relevant mixins

 Optionally, you can add some "mixins" to your `extends` array to opt-in to some extra behaviors.